-Quality Rating and Improvement System (QRIS) is a "method to assess, improve, and communicate the level of quality in early care and education settings".
+Quality Rating and Improvement System (QRIS) is a "method to assess, improve, and communicate the level of quality in early care and education settings"3.

-Regional Coordination and Training and Technical Assistance Hubs (Hubs) are developed for consortia participating in First 5 IMPACT and CA-QRIS.
+Regional Coordination and Training and Technical Assistance Hubs (Hubs) are developed for consortia participating in First 5 IMPACT and QCC.
 The primary focus of the Hubs is to provide coordination and specialized support to consortia within a region or with similar technical assistance needs to create economies of scale while building a local early learning system.
 As a regional body, the Hubs are required to:

-- Help consortia identify local and regional strengths and assets, and determine local and regional gaps and needs - Coordinate regional activities to implement the CA-QRIS elements and systems Functions - Reduce regional duplication of efforts - Build local and regional expertise, and incorporate state and federal evidence-based practices models - Maintain a strong connection to the CA-QRIS
+- Help consortia identify local and regional strengths and assets, and determine local and regional gaps and needs - Coordinate regional data collection and activities to implement the QCC elements and Systems Functions - Reduce regional duplication of efforts - Build local and regional expertise, and incorporate state and federal evidence-based practices models - Maintain a strong connection to the QCC

-Related Field refers to Education, Human Development, or a similar field that may be counted as a related field IF a "substantial" amount of the coursework is focused on young children ages 0-5.
-"Substantial" is not defined by the California Commission on Teacher Credentialing, and therefore, is a local decision.
+Related Field refers to Education, Human Development, or a similar unit-based course that may be counted as a "child development related field" when a "substantial" amount of the coursework is focused on young children ages 0-5.
+QCC defers to the CTC and the Workforce Registry to determine whether coursework qualifies as a related field.